-Some departments may offer programs leading to the Doctor of Arts (D.A.) degree; others may offer the Doctor of Education (Ed.D.) or the Doctor of Philosophy (Ph.D.) degree, as indicated in the Graduate Degree Requirements section of this catalog.
-The Doctor of Philosophy degree, traditionally granted as the highest degree by many American univiersities, was first conferred by the University of Northern Colorado in 1930.
+The University of Northern Colorado offers programs leading to the Doctor of Arts (D.A.), the Doctor of Education (Ed.D.), and the Doctor of Philosophy (Ph.D.) degrees.
+The Doctor of Philosophy degree, traditionally granted as the highest research degree by many American universities was authorized by the Board of Trustees in 1929.
 The Doctor of Education degree was introduced a few years later as more appropriate for professional programs in the field of education and psychology.

-The program leading to the Doctor of Arts Degree is designed to prepare a student for creative teaching at the junior (community) or senior college level together with a supplementary commitment to research.
-The salient features of the Doctor of Arts programs are as follows:
+The Doctor of Arts degree was first offered in 1970 and is designed to prepare a student for creative teaching at the junior (community) or senior college level together with a supplementary commitment to research.

+The salient features of the Doctor of Arts program are as follows:

-- 1. The major portion of the student course work is in the major discipline in which he plans to teach. - 2.
-Adequate flexibility in each student's program is provided so that he may have an adequate opportunity to work in supportive areas based upon his needs and interests. - 3.
-The student will be prepared for college teaching through courses which enable him to understand the teaching-learning process, the nature of the college student, issues in college curriculum and instruction, and the responsibilities of faculty members in an institutional setting.
-Each student will be required to take ID 702, Seminar in College Teaching. - 4.
+1. The major portion of the student course work is in the major discipline in which he plans to teach.

+Adequate flexibility in each student's program is provided so that he may have an adequate opportunity to work in supportive areas based upon his needs and interests.

+- 3. The student will be prepared for college teaching through courses which enable him to understand the teaching-learning process, the nature of the college student, issues in college curriculum and instruction, and the responsibilities of faculty members in an institutional setting.
+Each student will be required to take ID 702, Seminar in College Teaching and also a Seminar in Teaching of his specific discipline. - 4.
 Each student will be provided with supervised teaching experience.
 Each student will enroll in ID or departmental prefix 755, Supervised Practicum in College Teaching (maximum of nine hours).
-The number of credit hours will vary depending upon the student's previous experience and needs but in no case will the supervised teaching experience be omitted. - 5.
-Through the course work and at least minimal experience in his own research, the student will be trained to interpret research in his major discipline. - 6.
-The student will be expected to write a dissertation incorporating the results of independent investigation in his subject matter area, in teaching problems or techniques in his area or an original synthesis and evaluation of materials potentially valuable in college teaching.
+The number of credit hours will vary depending upon the student's previous experience and needs but in no case will the supervised teaching experience be omitted.

+5. Through the course work and at least minimal experience in his own research the student will be trained to interpret research in his major discipline.

+- 6. The student will be expected to write a dissertation incorporating the results of independent investigation in his subject matter area, in teaching problems or techniques in his area or an original synthesis and evaluation of materials potentially valuable in college teaching. - Admission.
-Admission.
 1. An applicant must possess at least a baccalaureate degree from an accredited college or university.
 Those students who enter the doctoral degree with only the baccalaureate degree must earn a minimum of 135 quarter hours of graduate credit.
-Those students who enter the doctoral degree program with the master's degree must earn a minimum of 90 quarters hours of graduate credit.
-He will be admitted if his previous academic average is B or better, and if he had a satisfactory score on the Aptitude Test of the Graduate Record Examination.
-The university requires that the aptitude scores accompany the doctoral application.

-2. Sixty-four quarter hours in professional education courses are prerequisites for admission to the doctoral program in Special Education, forty quarter hours in English Education, and thirty-four quarter hours in Music Education.
+Those students who enter the doctoral degree program with the master's degree must earn a minimum of 90 quarter hours of graduate credit.
+He will be admitted if his previous academic average is 3.00 (B) or better on the most recent 100 quarter hours, and if he had a satisfactory score on the Aptitude Test of the Graduate Record Examination.
+The university requires that the aptitude scores accompany the doctoral application. - 2.
+Sixty-four quarter hours in professional education courses are prerequisites for admission to the doctoral program in Special Education, 1 forty quarter hours in English Education, and thirty-four quarter hours in Music Education.

-Professional education courses necessary for a teacher to be certified to teach in his state are prerequisites for admission to Health and Physical Education,
+Professional education courses necessary for a teacher to be certified to teach in his state are prerequisites for admission to Mathematics Education.